-Once a person is found safe, we submit that the information that is shared about them on websites, public social media posts and other networks is removed within 14 days.
+Once a person is found safe, we submit that the information that is shared about them on websites, public social media posts and other networks is removed within 14 days, immediately where practicable.
 This gives them back their anonymity and allows the individual to focus on their recovery.
-You don’t need to sign anything or add your name anywhere but if you think that people deserve the right to recover after incidents bought on by mental health issues, then feel free to share this image, and more importantly, abide by the 14 day rule.
+You don’t need to sign anything or add your name anywhere but if you think that people deserve the right to recover after incidents bought on by mental health issues, then feel free to share this link, and more importantly, abide by the 14 day rule.

 Thanks again for supporting us and all that we do.
 None of it works without you.